Planning a Visit to the Isle of Skye? Read This First!

 Love watching the sunset?
 A visit to Neist Point and the lighthouse should be on your agenda.
 Unfortunately, you will deal with large crowds of tourists during the busy summer months, but it is still a great place to visit if you wish to see magnificent sunsets, observe whales & dolphins, and photograph lots of common seabirds.

 This beautiful beach is in the north of the Isle of Skye.
 The coral sand here is gorgeous, and the water is so clear.
 It is truly a magical place for a picnic.

-If you are interested to see some wildlife, then taking a boat trip is highly recommended.
-There are many excellent boat tours to choose from, operating from different parts of the island.
-Leave from Elgol and visit the spectacular Loch Coriusk surrounded by the Cuillin Range.
+If you are interested in seeing some wildlife, taking a boat trip is highly recommended.
+Many excellent boat tours are operating from different parts of the island.
+Leave Elgol and visit the spectacular Loch Coriusk, surrounded by the Cuillin Range.
 Or take a boat from Portree to one of the smaller neighboring islands like Raasay or Rona.

 There are endless choices for outdoor adventures: sea kayaking, mountain biking, hiking, trekking, canoeing, climbing, abseiling, ax throwing, mountaineering, archery, white water rafting, wildlife tours, camping, photography hikes, and the list goes on…